prezly/react-promise-modal/README.md

 `usePromiseModal()` is a React hook that allows you to define a modal by providing a custom rendering function.

-After defining your modal you can invoke it imperatively and await the returned promise to resolve, to get the modal resolution result.
+After defining your modal you can invoke it as a normal function, and await for the returned promise to get the modal resolution result.

 ## Usage